 - When making this dish in the slow cooker I prefer to cook the rice separately and serve the slow cooker jambalaya on top.
 This way you will be sure that the rice is perfectly cooked.

 - Another reason why it’s great to cook the rice separately is that if you store the dish for a few days, the rice won’t soak all the sauce and become mushy.
-Great texture will be ensured every time you serve it!
+The great texture will be ensured every time you serve it!

 Slow Cooker Jambalaya